 Life & Leadership at Sea

-Following the shore component, the personal journey continues aboard the Sailing School Vessel (SSV) Robert C. Seamans for an extended 41-day voyage that departs from San Diego, CA and ends in Monterey, CA. This journey traverses the western seaboard of the United States off California, exploring marine biology, chemical and physical oceanographic processes, and marine plastic debris in the near-coastal environments of California and further offshore within the Northern Pacific Subtropical Gyre.
+Following the shore component, the personal journey continues aboard the Sailing School Vessel (SSV) Robert C. Seamans for an extended 41-day voyage out of San Diego, CA. This journey traverses the western seaboard of the United States off California, exploring marine biology, chemical and physical oceanographic processes, and marine plastic debris in the near-coastal environments of California and further offshore within the Northern Pacific Subtropical Gyre.
 Student will study the California Current System, upwelling along the continental margin, and processes within submarine canyons that provide deep-water access relatively close to shore.
 Once on board, students become working members of the crew - one of the hallmarks of all SEA programs.
 Commitment to the successful functioning of a team, in a supporting role or as a leader, is an essential element of the sea component as students learn the operations of the vessel on deck — steering by compass and by the stars, setting and striking sails, plotting the ship’s position using modern technology and traditional celestial navigation tools — and in the lab — deploying nets to catch marine plants and animals, sending sensing equipment hundreds of meters below the surface, listening to the underwater soundscape to observe dolphin and whale behavior, and otherwise contributing to ongoing research projects focused on human impacts on marine ecosystems.

 While the shore component is one of the hallmarks of SEA Semester – providing important preparation for a successful ocean voyage – not surprisingly, students look forward to the day they ship out.